The formula at a glance

 What’s the point?

-NAOS has designed a perfectly defined water, meeting the three fundamental criteria for physiological fluids: pH, oxidation resistance, and concentration of mineral salts.
+Naos has designed a perfectly defined water that respects the 3 fundamental criteria of physiological fluids: pH, resistance to oxidation and concentration of mineral salts.

-It optimises cellular functioning and preserves the balance of healthy skin.
+It optimises cellular function and preserves the balance of healthy skin.

 How do you get it?